-People who arrived illegally before 13 August 2012 (including IMAs and UAAs) who lodged a valid application for a permanent protection visa that had not been finally determined on 16 December 2014 are taken to have, and to always have, made a valid application for a temporary protection visa (TPV) instead of a valid application for a permanent protection visa.
-The application will accordingly being assessed against the criteria for a TPV.
+People who arrived illegally before 13 August 2012 (including IMAs and UAAs) who lodged a valid application for a permanent protection visa (subclass 866) that had not been finally determined on 16 December 2014 are taken to have, and to always have, made a valid application for only a temporary protection visa (subclass 785) instead of a valid application for a permanent protection visa.
+In other words, parliament has created a legal fiction and applied it retrospectively.
+The application will accordingly being assessed against the criteria for a temporary protection visa.
 For more information, refer to the Conversion Regulations for the legacy caseload.

 IMAs and UAAs who arrived on or after 13 August 2012 who have not been permitted to lodge a valid application for a protection visa prior to 18 April 2015.
-Individuals making up the legacy caseload are only eligible to make an application for a TPV or SHEV – refer to Temporary Protection (Class XD) subclass 785 visa and Safe Haven Enterprise (Class XE) subclass 790 visa – and are not eligible to apply for a permanent protection visa.
+Individuals making up the legacy caseload are only eligible to make an application for a TPV or SHEV – refer to subclass 785: temporary protection (class XD) visa, and subclass 790: safe haven enterprise (class XE) visa – and are not eligible to apply for a permanent protection visa.
 The majority of IMAs will be processed under the fast track assessment process – refer to Part 2: The fast track assessment process.

 As a matter of policy, anyone who arrived as an IMA after 19 July 2013 but before 1 January 2014 who has not been transferred to a regional processing country will have their protection claims assessed in Australia.
 This is despite being liable for transfer to a regional processing country.
 Such people may meet the definition of a fast track applicant (refer to the definition of fast track applicant in section 5(1) of the Act) and therefore eligible for processing under the fast track assessment process.
 For further information, refer to Part 2: The fast track assessment process.